-In this episode we talk to Charlotte Edmonds and Andrew Gardiner about resilience.
+In this episode we talk to Charlotte Edmonds and Andrew Gardiner about resilience of body and mind.

 The government told us recently that dance was not a viable career, and whilst many would strongly dispute that – we probably all acknowledge it’s a difficult, sometimes even punishing choice.
 So it felt like a good time to check in with some of our dancing workforce to find out how they keep optimum mental and physical health, their tools of self care and how organisations can do better to nurture those who make our art.